Chapter 6 Calculating Control Limits

 xlab = 'Month')

-The U chart shows that on average we have 7.5 infections per 10,000 risk days, and that all data points are between the control limits ranging from about 3.5 to 12.
-We see that the control limits vary depending on the denominator (risk days), for each data point.
-Large denominator \(\rightarrow\) narrow limits; small denominator \(\rightarrow\) wide limits.
+The U chart shows an average of 7.5 infections per 10,000 risk days, with all data points within control limits ranging from about 3.5 to 12.
+Unlike the C chart, the control limits vary from point to point because they depend on the denominator.
+Large denominators produce narrower limits, whereas small denominators produce wider ones.

-In cases like this where the denominator – the area of opportunity – only varies little between subgroups, the U charts adds little compared to the C chart.
-For pedagogical reasons we may prefer the C chart, because it is a lot easier to relate to 23 infections per month than to 7.5 infections per 10,000 risk days.
+In this example, the denominator varies only slightly between months, so the U chart adds little compared with the C chart.
+For pedagogical purposes, we may even prefer the C chart, because it is easier to relate to 23 infections per month than to 7.5 infections per 10,000 risk days.

 6.3.3 P chart

-P charts are for proportions (or percentages).
+P charts are used for proportions or percentages.
 Figure 6.4 shows the monthly percentage of patients with bacteremia who died within 30 days.

 with(bact, {